-Interest expense increased approximately \$3.7 million, or 18%, in the 2012 period compared to the 2011 period.
-The primary reason for the increase in interest expense is the increase in the average amount of debt outstanding from approximately \$800.6 million for the 2011 period to approximately \$1.0 billion for the 2012 period.
+Interest expense increased approximately \$4.1 million, or 12%, in the 2012 period compared to the 2011 period.
+The primary reason for the increase in interest expense was the increase in the average amount of debt outstanding from approximately \$848.4 million for the 2011 period to approximately \$1.0 billion for the 2012 period.
 The higher debt levels outstanding were a result of the mortgages assumed as part of the acquisition of four properties, additional funding necessary for the development and acquisition projects described above and other general operating purposes.

-The increase from the higher debt outstanding was partially offset by lower interest rates on our unsecured lines of credit.
+The increase in interest expense associated with the higher debt outstanding was partially offset by lower interest rates on our unsecured lines of credit.
 These facilities were recast during the fourth quarter of 2011 resulting in the credit spread being reduced from 190 basis points to 125 basis points over LIBOR.
 In addition, in February 2012, we entered into a term loan for \$250.0 million with a credit spread of 180 basis points over LIBOR.